How to Plan a Winter Onederland Birthday Party

 Second, I just love winter wonderlands.
 They are so beautiful and I could live in a winter wonderland all year!

 We had the party at home and just invited close friends and family.
-I really didn’t want a huge cleanup, so a small guest list and disposable items were key.
+I really didn’t want a huge cleanup, so limited party guests and disposable items were key.
+I will link everything we used and fun ideas below.

 We started the day with his smash cake photoshoot, in our living room.
 His smash cake was a mini version of his birthday cake.